2018 Nobel Literature prize postponed amidst sexual misconduct scandal

 There will be no Nobel Prize in Literature awarded this year.

-The 2018 award has been postponed following a controversy over alleged sexual misconduct that has seen a string of board members leave the Swedish Academy, the cultural institution which awards the prestigious prize.
+The 2018 award has been postponed following a controversy over alleged sexual misconduct that has seen a string of board members leave the Swedish Academy, the cultural institution that awards the prestigious prize.

 The decision was released to the public online, with no further comment, on Friday morning.
 Two prizes are now expected to be awarded in 2019.